Digital Services Act

 Digital technologies present companies with many online and offline business opportunities.
 However, they also bring about a whole new range of tax and legal challenges, from competition and intellectual property issues, to data protection and privacy questions.
 Loyens & Loeff has set up a dedicated and multidisciplinary Digital Economy Team.
 This firm-wide team unites top experts from our various practice groups in all of our jurisdictions.
 This integrated and dynamic approach guarantees high-end and efficient solutions for our clients covering all relevant legal and tax aspects of their business.

 Over the past few years, the competition specialists in our Digital Economy Team have represented a broad variety of technology companies, from major online platforms to smaller but innovative start-ups.
 In this respect we have developed an impressive track record in providing legal advice on several technology related topics, such as digital commerce, block chain, fin-tech and big data.

 It is our forward thinking and practical advice that helps our clients to stay ahead in the digital world and to find solutions to any (potential) competition problems that arise.
-In the context of our focus on the tech sector and our aim of thought leadership, we published our handbook Digital Competition Law in Europe: A Concise Guide (Kluwer), in September 2019.
+In the context of our focus on the tech sector and our aim of thought leadership, Digital Competition Law in Europe: A Concise Guide (Kluwer), in September 2019.
 This book aims to be an indispensable guide to quickly and accessibly acquiring in-depth knowledge in competition law in the digital sector, and a must-read for any practitioner or academic who encounters competition law related to digital markets.
 According to Kluwer, this book is ‘one of [its] most significant publications of recent years’.